nashvail/SmootherTrello/README.md

 # SmootherTrello
-A chrome extension that makes card dragging animation in Trello smoother.
+A Google Chrome extension that makes card dragging animation in Trello smoother.

+# Article
+Tutorial.